Yulan-Fang/SampleCodesofPalabos/README.md

 #### stl-inspection
 This code is based on the example cavity3D, and will output the stl file with its center at (0,0,0) and a 100*100*100 fluid domain to give an intuitive feel of the stl file size.

+#### matlab_csv_reader
+These codes are not Palabos code, they are used for the visualization of the *.csv data that saved from Paraview.